vexip-ui/vexip-ui/docs/en-US/guide/global-config.md

 You can also change i18n of partial components with the `locale` prop of the ConfigProvider component, see [ConfigProvider Documentation](/en-US/component/config-provider).

-If you want to configure a other language, you need do it yourself by following the full i18n options.
+If you want to configure a other language, you need do it yourself by following the full i18n options, see [Internationalization Documentation](/en-US/guide/i18n).

 > The full i18n options can be viewed [here](https://github.com/vexip-ui/vexip-ui/blob/main/common/config/src/locale/helper.ts#L5).